 Risk over summer

-Summer is the highest risk period for corals reef due to elevated temperature, with corals highly sensitive to even small variations in temperature.
+Summer is the highest risk period for coral reef due to elevated temperature, with corals highly sensitive to even small variations in temperature.

 Over this time, we assess the health of reefs in the Great Barrier Reef Marine Park, as this part of the year poses a greater risk of extreme weather, particularly heat waves, cyclones and flooding.